 For more information ring Bob Taylor 01732 833976

 The Newsletter contains information about the church and the local community.
 It is produced by the church and delivered free to every house in the parish.
 Further copies are available in the church and can also be viewed online from the home page.
 Mrs Lindsay Miles is the editor of the Newsletter; any items of news or adverts should be sent to her at [email protected].
 Her telephone number is 01732 810439.
 Advertisements for the Newsletter should be sent to Tish Gourmelon (phone 07966 035492).

 The Harvest Supper is held each year for the joint benefice at the end of September or in early October.
-See the News page for a report on this year's Harvest Supper.
+See the News page for a report on the Harvest Supper held in 2018.